-- 1. Complaints should be made in writing and should include details of your efforts to resolve the issue in steps 1 and 2, and where the discussion broke down.
-This allows all parties involved to work from a consistent body of information. - 2.
-The Board of Trustees, in general, will not address a complaint based on hearsay or made on behalf of another parent, guardian, or family member. - 3.
-The Board of Trustees, in general, will not address a complaint if resolution with the appropriate individuals if steps 1 and 2 have not yet been attempted in good faith. - 4.
+- 3. The Board of Trustees, in general, will not address a complaint if resolution with the appropriate individual(s) in steps 1 and 2 have not yet been attempted in good faith. - 4.
 The Board of Trustees reserves the right not to address a complaint that is made anonymously. - 5.
-The Board of Trustees, in general, will not address specific complaints about the performance of individual school employees in a public meeting.
+The Board of Trustees, in general, will not address specific complaints about the performance of individual school employee(s) in a public meeting.
 If such a complaint is brought at a public meeting, the Board will take the complaint under advisement and will provide an appropriate response at a later time. - 6.
-The Board of Trustees reserves the right to notify individual school employees about complaints brought against him or her.
-Parents or guardians may request that they are not personally identified as the party bringing the complaint.
+The Board of Trustees reserves the right to notify a school employee(s) about a complaint(s) brought against him or her.
+A parent/guardian may request that he or she not be personally identified as the party bringing the complaint.

-If a complaint by a parent or guardian is not addressed to the satisfaction of the individual(s) involved, parents should notify the board chair and the Executive Director that they are seeking resolution via other regulatory government entities.
+If a complaint by a parent/guardian is not addressed to the satisfaction of the individual(s) involved, he or she should notify the board chair and the Executive Director that he or she is seeking resolution via another regulatory government entity.